ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

 }
 ```

-The first is `doBeep()` which will turn on and off power to our buzzer in a way that makes it play two short beeps.
+The first is `doBeep()` which turns on and off power to the buzzer in a way that makes it play two short beeps.

-The next two, `ledOn()` and `ledOff()` will set the LED pin's voltage to either `HIGH` or `LOW`, respectively, turning it either on or off.
+The next two, `ledOn()` and `ledOff()` set the LED pin's voltage to either `HIGH` or `LOW`, respectively, turning it either on or off.

-Note that these functions use the pin variables defined at the start of the Sketch.
+Note that these functions use the pin variables defined at the start of the sketch.

 ### Setup

 Now it's time to get into the actual program.

-The Arduino Core software expects your Sketch to provide two functions, `setup()` and `loop()`.
-The first of these, `setup()`, will be called once and only once when your device is powered on.
-This is where you will put code to initialize your environment and hardware.
-For our Sketch we will be doing both.
+The Arduino Core software expects your sketch to provide two functions, `setup()` and `loop()`.
+The first of these, `setup()`, is called once and only once when your device is powered on.
+This is where you put code to initialize your environment and hardware.

 ```arduino {linenos=table,linenostart=45}
 void setup() {